 2) You don't have to reach out to candidates

-> Unlike outbound recruitment, you don't have to e-mail, cold call, or advertise jobs every time there is a vacancy in your organization.
+Unlike outbound recruitment, you don't have to e-mail, cold call, or advertise jobs every time there is a vacancy in your organization.
 Rather, candidates themselves visit your website regularly to remain updated.
 If your organization's inbound recruitment marketing is effective, your website traffic will increase.
-Gallup reported, in 2015, 51% of already employed Americans were searching for new jobs or watching for any openings.
+Gallup reported, that in 2015, 51% of already employed Americans were searching for new jobs or watching for any openings.
 In this case, inbound recruitment marketing helps in better talent acquisition.

-> 3) Helps you in the quick filling of the vacant positions
+3) Helps you in the quick filling of the vacant positions

 Even if you are not seeking employees right now, inbound recruitment engages candidates with you and helps in building strong relationships.
 You build a healthy bond with strangers so they turn up to you when you are recruiting.
 In effect, your vacancies fill immediately which prevents losses from employee shortages.
 Statistics tell that 60% of employers worry about the cost of unfilled positions.
 Similarly, 79% of Australian hiring managers point out the challenge of hiring on time, as reported by Robert Half Research.